 Excellent/Good

-We’ve always been big fans of the Discover it® Cash Back card because of its unique Cashback Match program.
+We’ve always been big fans of the Discover it® Cash Back card because of its unique Cashback Match program available for the first year of card ownership.
 Discover® Bank also offers several savings products, including online savings, CDs, and money market accounts, where you can put your cash back to work earning you interest income.

 The bank even offers traditional and Roth IRAs to help you build your retirement nest egg.